Azure/ResourceModules/docs/wiki/Fetching latest changes.md

 - Impacts on all the modules when design changes are implemented

 Before to proceed with the updates it's always recommended to check the new release's highlights on the [releases](https://github.com/Azure/ResourceModules/releases) page, and the [closed pull requests](https://github.com/Azure/ResourceModules/pulls?q=is%3Apr+is%3Aclosed) to have an overview of what has been changed and the possible impact on your library.

+## Update procedure

+The update procedure depends on which scenario you adopted when onboarding CARML:
+- [**Scenario 1:** Consume library](./Fetching%20latest%20changes%20-%20Scenario%201%20Consume%20library).
+In this case we refer to the update of your copy of module templates.
+- [**Scenario 2:** Module library and CI environment](./Fetching%20latest%20changes%20-%20Scenario%202%20Module%20library%20and%20CI%20environment).
+In this case we refer to the update of both your internalized library's repository and the related CI environment.